SensorsINI/CartPoleSimulation/README.md

 Both Train.py and Test.py generate data from data generated on the fly from random CartPole experiments.
 You do not have to provide preprepared data.

+## Folding convention
+Files regions are folded with #region #endregion syntax For Pycharm default, for Atom install

 ## Next step TODO:
 Better description of recorded files (controller, git revision, )